uidaholib/main-web-redesign_draft/content/covid19/impact.md

 {:.h4}

 - Regular borrowing and lending periods have resumed for locally-owned items.
-- Summit loans will extend from six weeks to one semester [pending].
 - We will continue to be flexible with fines; please email [libcirc@uidaho.edu](mailto:libcirc@uidaho.edu) if you need help with upcoming or accrued library fines.

 ### Resource Sharing